-- Second, it is vital that the defendant has the financial strength to meet the claim.
+- Second, the defendant must have the financial strength to meet the claim.

-- Third, we need to see a credible strategy and clear path with regard to where and how a judgement or award against the defendant will be enforced.
+- Third, we need to see a credible strategy and clear path with regard to where and how a judgment or award against the defendant will be enforced.

 Intellectual Property (IP) Prosecution / Registration

 Though our primary focus is patent litigation, we are skilled in developing and protecting IP assets, including patent and trademark prosecution and copyright registration.
 We are also adept at drafting IP contracts, licenses, and evaluations.
 Our comprehensive perspective on IP is invaluable to understanding all IP issues and determining and reaching the best possible resolutions.